Good Grief Cook

 Father and son fun photo.

-Today's recipe for Sunday brunch crepe cups is meant to offer some comfort.
-Dress it up with a side salad and some fresh fruit for a complete brunch menu sure to please your favorite father.
+Today's recipe for Sunday brunch egg crepes with bacon offers a bit of comfort.
+Serve them with a side salad and fresh fruit to create a complete brunch menu that will surely please your favorite father.

 Sunday brunch special Just Baked egg crepe cups.